IMQS/messaging/README.md

 ## API calls

 ### **sendSMS**
-Sends a message to the mobile numbers included in the form-data of the POST request.
+Sends a message to the mobile numbers included in the JSON POST request.

 * **URL**

-  /sendSMS
+  /sendsms

 * **Method:**